Background to The Music Book

 One portrait is of Frederick the Great of Prussia, believed to be by the painter Christian Friedrich Ziesenis (1729–1792).

-The other has until recently been called the picture of the unknown man: an older, well-dressed, good-looking man, apparently painted in 1765, according to a faded handwritten label on the back.
-(I have decided not to show the portrait here, to safeguard the novel’s – and the reader’s – image of the fictional character Carl Manfred von Deppe, but if you are interested, please contact me.)
+The other was known only to us as the picture of the unknown man: an older, well-dressed, good-looking man, apparently painted in 1765, according to a faded handwritten label on the back (I have decided not to show the portrait here, to safeguard the novel’s – and the reader’s – image of the fictional character Carl Manfred von Deppe).

 The passport, signed by the then British Foreign Secretary the Earl of Clarendon, was issued on 3 October 1853 to Mr Robert Whitfield, his wife and son for the purpose of “travelling on the Continent”.
 I found it in a Berlin flea market while rummaging through some German army travel warrants issued on the eve of the 1938 Munich conference.